bholtbholt/static-site-mailer/README.md

 A [Serverless](https://serverless.com/) service for submitting contact forms on static sites.
 It uses AWS Lambda in Node to send AWS Simple Email Service emails to verified addresses. **This repo can be forked to deploy your own service for use on your own static site.**

+For a beginner-friendly guide on setting up Serverless, AWS, and this service follow along in my [Smashing Magazine](https://www.smashingmagazine.com) article: [Building a Serverless Contact Form for your Static Site](https://www.smashingmagazine.com/2018/05/building-serverless-contact-form-static-website/).

 # Setup and Requirements

 Setup requires an AWS account and a local Node + Yarn environment.